utshomax/postman-docs/src/pages/docs/integrations/available-integrations/bigpanda.md

 1. Select **Add Integration** to save the integration.

-BigPanda gives you real-time alerts based on the results of your Postman Monitors.
+BigPanda gives you real-time alerts based on the results of your monitors.
 If a test fails or if there's an error during the run, BigPanda will alert you.

 ![view in bigpanda](https://assets.postman.com/postman-docs/bigPanda-monitors-2.jpg)